Enjoy time with family this year with these simple activities that make Christmas memorable!

 14. Set aside the Christmas cards you receive and spend an evening opening them together.

-17. Turn off all the lights in the house expect for the tree lights or other strands and have a sing-a-long with your favorite holidays songs.
+17. Turn off all the lights in the house expect for the tree lights and have a sing-a-long with your favorite holidays songs.

 20. Go on an animal hunt in your backyard or neighborhood.
 What furry or feathered friends do you find and how are they spending their day?